 (7) For a period of three years after the resale, the author and the collective management organisation have the right to require from the person who arranged the resale to furnish the information necessary in order to secure payment of royalties in respect of the resale.
-IRT 1 2006, 28, 210 - entry into force 30,06,2006]

-(8) The remuneration specified in subsection (1) of this section shall be paid within thirty days as of the date of resale.
+(8) The remuneration specified in subsection (1) of this section shall be paid within thirty days as of the date of resale

 (9) The author has the right to receive the remuneration specified in subsection (1) of this section for a period of three years after the resale.
-PT = 200(-28, 210) subsection (1) of this section for a period of three years after the resale.